-Many restaurants do not have a website at all, but instead rely on their Facebook engagement as their point of online engagement and their primary online presence for their customers.
+Many restaurants still do not have a website at all but instead rely on their Facebook engagement as their point of online engagement and their primary online presence for their customers.
 Others have a website that is very static, having basic business details such as location, hours and menu information.

 Facebook Engagement Strategy

 Facebook’s organic reach has drastically declined, from ~16% a year ago, to less than 2% today.

 A restaurant owner trying to increase engagement with their customers must face a discouraging reality; low organic reach means fewer people see your posts, which results in low engagement.
 The opposite of what you were aiming to achieve.